 Bus no 82 – Bang Lampu – Phra Pradaeng

 Bus no 138 – Mor Chit – Phra Pradaeng

-If it’s convenient for you to take a skytrain, go to the Wong Wian Yai terminal station.
+If it’s convenient for you to take the Green Line BTS Sky Train to S8 Wong Wian Yai Station.
 Get off and walk towards Somdet Phrachao Taksin Road.
 Turn left into this road and take the southbound bus no 82 to Phra Pradaeng.

 At Phra Daeng bus station take a taxi or song taeow (pickup) to the floating market.

 If you are in a group you can charter a taxi and get there via Rama III Road - Industrial Ring Road Bridges - Suksawat Road - Nakhon Khuean Khan Road - Phetchahueang Road.

 The most direct and fastest way to get there from Bangkok is actually the way I got back.
 Go to Wat Khlong Toei Nok Pier, take a ferry across for 5 baht then take a motorcycle taxi from Chaeng Pier (Tha Chaeng) to the market for 30 baht.
 However this isn’t recommended for groups and families.